 The cointegrated VAR model is often augmented with exogenous terms Dx:

-Variables in x may include seasonal or interventional dummies, or deterministic terms representing trends in the data.
-Since the model is expressed in differences ∆yt, constant terms in x represent linear trends in the levels of yt and linear terms represent quadratic trends.
-In contrast, constant and linear terms in the cointegrating relations have the usual interpretation as intercepts and linear trends, although restricted to the stationary variable formed by the cointegrating relation.
+Variables in x may include seasonal or interventional dummies, or terms representing deterministic trends in the levels of the data.
+Since the model is expressed in differences ∆yt, constant terms in x represent deterministic linear trends in the levels of yt and linear terms represent deterministic quadratic trends.
+In contrast, constant and linear terms in the cointegrated series have the usual interpretation as intercepts and linear trends, although restricted to the stationary variable formed by the cointegrating relation.
 Johansen considers five cases for AB´yt−1 + Dx which cover the majority of observed behaviors in macroeconomic systems:

-In Econometrics Toolbox™, deterministic terms outside of the cointegrating relations, c1 and d1, are identified by projecting constant and linear regression coefficients, respectively, onto the orthogonal complement of A.
+In Econometrics Toolbox™, deterministic terms outside of the cointegrated series, c1 and d1, are identified by projecting constant and linear regression coefficients, respectively, onto the orthogonal complement of A.